14-year-old boy shot in West Philadelphia: Police

-PHILADELPHIA (WPVI) -- Police in the 19th district are investigating a shooting involving a 14-year-old boy in West Philadelphia.
+PHILADELPHIA (WPVI) -- Police in the 19th district are investigating a shooting involving a 14-year-old boy in West Philadelphia on Saturday.

 The shooting happened just after 5:30 p.m. on the 5900 block of Callowhill Street.

-The teen, whose identity remains unknown, was transported to Penn Presbyterian Medical Center listed in stable condition.
+The teen was transported to Penn Presbyterian Medical Center where he is listed in stable condition.

-No weapon has been recovered, police say.
-There is no word of any arrest at this time.

 14-year-old boy shot in West Philadelphia: Police